balena-io/balena-cli/doc/cli.markdown

 ## env rm &#60;id&#62;

-Use this command to remove an environment variable from an application.
+Use this command to remove an environment variable from an application or device.

 Notice this command asks for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.

-If you want to eliminate a device environment variable, pass the `--device` boolean option.
+The --device option selects a device instead of an application.

+Service-specific variables are not currently supported.
+The following examples remove variables that apply to all services in an app or device.

 Examples: